Politicians and nappies have one thing in common - they should be changed regularly - and for the same reason.

-That means that locally, another two convenience stores (Premier & Londis) now come under Tesco.
-There will soon be no convenience stores left that are non-Tesco.
-Is this healthy competition for us - the shoppers?
-Why did the ever useless competition watchdog allow this? - Is this good for us, the comumers?
+That means that currently in Lytham St Annes approx 2 out of every 3 'convenience stores' now come under Tesco.
+Why did the ever useless competition watchdog allow this? - Is this good for us, the consumers?

 £1.10 each but a full 1/2 pint difference, that's 2 kids cereal portions or 4 white coffees, or two Angel Delight portions.

 We'll reply to you same day